BreakingPitt/dockerfiles/README.md

 To be used with Docker http://www.docker.io

-# Docmentation of how to build images.
+# Doucmentation of how to build images.

+Build an image is pretty simple:

+    cd mtr/alpine
+    docker build -t breakingpitt/mtr-alpine .

+Run the previously created image and attach to it at the same time:

+    docker run -i -t breakingpitt/mtr-alpine:latest

+Run the previously created image in the background

+    docker run -d breakingpitt/mtr-alpine:latest